-- 5.22 If in the opinion of the air judge a streamer fails to stream, another may be used. - 5.23 If the streamer streams but rolls into a ball during or after a pass no other streamer is allowed.
+- 5.22 If in the opinion of the air judge the first streamer of an attempt fails to stream, another may be used, however if the second streamer also fails to stream, that is the end of that attempt. - 5.23 If the streamer streams but rolls into a ball during or after a pass no other streamer is allowed.

-- 5.24 A competitor will be disqualified from the event for performing or attempting to perform an aerobatic manoeuvre: - (i) In a non aerobatic aircraft; - (ii) While not holding a current aerobatic approval; - (iii) At or below 3000 ft AGL - 5.25 A competitor will also be disqualified from the event if he/she: - (i) Descends below 1000 ft AGL while chasing or cutting the streamer; - (ii) Loses control of the aircraft.
-Loss of control includes but is not limited to stalling either intentionally or unitentionally. - (iii) Exceeds the Aircraft Flight Manual Operating Limitations. - 5.27 A competitor will be disqualified from that attempt if full or abrupt movement of the flight controls or approach to a stall occurs at air speeds above the manoeuvring speed. - 5.28 Where a competitor is disqualified the reason is to be noted on the score sheet. - 5.29 If at any time during the flight (from start up to parked position) the air judge has reason to take over manipulation of the aircraft, the competitor shall be disqualified from the event, unless the air judge considers that such action was not caused by the fault of the competitor. - 6 AEROBATICS (6 revised September 2012)
+- 5.24 A competitor will be disqualified from the event for performing or attempting to perform an aerobatic manoeuvre: - (i) In a non-aerobatic aircraft; - (ii) While not holding a current aerobatic approval; - (iii) Below the minimum height to which they are endorsed for aerobatics. - 5.25 A competitor will also be disqualified from the event if he/she: - (i) Descends below 1000 ft AGL while chasing or cutting the streamer; - (ii) Loses control of the aircraft.
+Loss of control includes but is not limited to stalling either intentionally or unintentionally. - (iii) Exceeds the Aircraft Flight Manual Operating Limitations. - 5.27 A competitor will be disqualified from that attempt if full or abrupt movement of the flight controls or approach to a stall occurs at air speeds above the manoeuvring speed. - 5.28 Where a competitor is disqualified the reason is to be noted on the score sheet. - 5.29 If at any time during the flight (from start up to parked position) the air judge has reason to take over manipulation of the aircraft, the competitor shall be disqualified from the event, unless the air judge considers that such action was not caused by the fault of the competitor. - 6 AEROBATICS (6 revised September 2012)